jounihenrikki/bashy/README.md

 ### Extras for demostration and inspiration
     .local/bin/color.bash
       Functions for terminal colors.
-Not mandatory but recommended Automatically used by for error prompts etc when exist
+Not mandatory but recommended Automatically used for error prompts etc. if found

     .local/bin/color-cubes
     .config/color/color-names
-      Demo scripts providing useful information on terminal colors.
+      Demo script providing some information on terminal colors.
       Enable 256 colors in your terminal to see all color patterns.

     .local/bin/array.bash
       Functions for array manipulation

     .local/bin/input.bash
-      Functions to prompt user for input
+      Functions to prompt for user input

     .local/bin/bunique.bash
       Functions for temporary files with automatic cleanup

+    .local/bin/ppcsv
     .local/bin/csv.bash
-      Functions for comma-separated data.
+      Functions for comma-separated data and a 'pritty-print' script for demonstration.

     .local/bin/mutex.bash
       Functions for mutual exclusion

-    .local/bin/ppcsv
-      'pritty print' command to demonstrate csv.bash.

     .local/bin/search
     .config/search/defaults.setopt